the-dimensionless/rn-animations/readMe.md

 We can apply the same amount of tension energy but a higher friction will cause the spring to stop faster.

+### Loop Value Function

+This is used when an animation needs to keep repeating.
+One thing to note here is that the loop will reset the Animated.Value back to it's original value before starting the animation over.

+So unless your animation ends back where it started you will see a jump.

+Additionally in the configuration of loop you can specify the number of iterations that the animation should loop.

 https://facebook.github.io/react-native/docs/easing.html

+### Event Value Function

+The Animated.event is a utility method to automatically set a value on an Animated.Value given an array/keys to traverse.
+Typically this would be used with the onScroll or onPanResponderMove.
+It receives an array of instructions.
+Animated.event returns a function, when the function is called the arguments it is called with are applied to the instructions in the array you provided.
+Once those instructions are traversed when ever the function is called it just does a setValue with the provided value on to the Animated.Value.

+The typical callback signature of React is event first, then additional properties like gestureState for PanResponders.
+On the event nativeEvent contains all the content you need.

+Because a function would be called with (event, gestureState) => {}, the instructions to get data from event would need to be placed into the first array spot in Animated.event.

+In the case of an onScroll from a ScrollView you need to provide a few levels of instructions.

+Animated.event([
+{
+  nativeEvent: {
+    contentOffset: {
+      y: this._animation
+    }
+  }
+}
+])

+If you don't need to reference anything off an event simply pass in null so that the argument call signature matches the array of instructions.

+In the case of a PanResponder you would skip the event piece with null and only provide instructions to automatically set animated values from gestureState

+Animated.event([
+  null,
+  {
+    dx: this._animation.x,
+    dy: this._animation.y
+  }
+])

+### Decay Value Function

+The Animated.decay call is primarily used for dragging and gesture animations.
+All it requires is you to provide a velocity in an x and y direction as well as a friction to slow it down.
+This means you can create realistic throwing animations, etc.

+The primary use case is for gesture animations after a user has released their finger.

+### Math

+The only issue is that this is cumbersome, inflexible, async, and isn't declarative.
+To help with this Animated had basic math options added.
+Including add, divide, multiply and moduolo.
+These can all be used in conjunction with each other as many times as you'd like.

+They also can operate on any Animated.Value or simple numbers can used in place of an Animated.Value.

+ADD:
+const position = new Animated.Value(100);
+const offset = new Animated.Value(50);
+const positionWithOffset = Animated.add(position, offset);
+// value = 150;

+const position = new Animated.Value(100);
+const offset = new Animated.Value(50);
+const otherNumber = new Animated.Value(400);
+const positionWithOffset = Animated.add(position, offset);
+const positionOffsetWithRandomNumber = Animated.add(positionWithOffset, otherNumber);
+// value = 550;

 ### Some Useful links suggested by the author Jason Brown